A Guide to the Complaints Process of the News Broadcasting & Digital Standards Authority

 If the complainant or the respondent fails to appear without giving any sufficient cause, the Authority may dismiss the complaint or decide the complaint ex parte as the Authority may deem fit.

-However, within 30 days of the dismissal of a complaint or the passing of any ex parte orders/directions, the aggrieved party can apply to the Authority to restore the complaint or set aside the ex parte orders/directions.
+However, within 15(fifteen) days of the dismissal of a complaint or the passing of any ex parte orders/directions, the aggrieved party can apply to the Authority to restore the complaint or set aside the ex parte orders/directions.
 The Authority may restore the complaint or set aside the ex parte orders / directions and proceed further from that stage to decide the complaint.

 Proceedings: